Reycho/Computer-Vision-for-Internship/README.md

-Excellent.
-Now that the sub-folders are well-documented, the main `README.md` can be transformed into a clean, professional, and useful "table of contents" for the entire repository.

-Based on the structure and purpose of your project, here is a suggested `README.md` for the root directory.
-It's concise, directs users to the right place, and sets expectations about the hardware requirements, just as you noted.

-You can copy and paste this directly into your main `README.md`.

----

 # Computer Vision Scripts

 This repository is a collection of high-performance Python scripts developed during a computer vision internship.
 The projects focus on two primary areas: object tracking in video and end-to-end YOLO pipelines for object detection.